ArthurClemens/polythene/README.md

 Polythene uses Node tools to build.
 It can run in Node and in the browser.

 Source files are written in es6 and transpiled to es5.
-Components are async es6 modules and loaded when needed, but using [SystemJS Builder](https://github.com/systemjs/builder) or [jspm](https://github.com/jspm/jspm-cli) it is also possible to create bundles where all required modules are combined.
+The building blocks are async es6 modules and loaded when needed, but using SystemJS / jspm / Browserify  it is also possible to create bundles where all required modules are combined.

-To keep the components modular (and only required when needed) I have chosen to keep the async aspect.
-The [examples](http://arthurclemens.github.io/Polythene-examples/index.html) show a more complete "real world" setup of a Mithril/Polythene application using SystemJS.

 Polythene works both in es6 and es5 applications.